Resource-Efficient Variational Quantum Classifier: Experimental results

 \subsection{Circuit's architecture}

 In all subsequent circuits and models, the number of qubits used will be denoted as $k$.
-The number $k$ is set equal to the number of input data features $x_i = (x_{i}^{(0)}, \ldots, x_{i}^{(k-1)})$, where $x_i$ is one data point from the whole dataset.
-In the quantum circuits of our models, we utilize a layered ZZ-entangling non-trainable feature map $U_{FM}(x_i)$ as we can see in Fig. \ref{fig:circuit_fm}.
+The number $k$ is set equal to the number of input data features $x_i = (x_{i}^{(0)}, \ldots, x_{i}^{(k-1)})$, where $x_i$ is the $i$-th data point of the selected dataset.
+In the quantum circuits of our models, we utilize a layered ZZ-entangling feature map \citep{havlicek2019supervised, tjandra2023evolutionary} $U_{FM}(x_i)$ as we can see in Fig.~\ref{fig:circuit_fm}.

-The feature map $U_{FM}(x_i)$ itself is consisting of $l_{FM}$ repeating layers, allowing for a sufficiently deep embedding to effectively separate data points belonging to different classes.
-A study by Tomono and Natsubori \cite{tomono2023shipping} have highlighted the effectiveness of utilizing ZZ feature maps, demonstrating competitive performance scores in classification tasks compared to other types of feature maps, namely Y, Z-ZZ.
+The feature map $U_{FM}(x_i)$ itself consists of repeating layers $l_{FM}$, allowing a sufficiently deep embedding to effectively separate data points belonging to different classes.
+A study by Tomono and Natsubori \citep{tomono2023shipping} has highlighted the effectiveness of using ZZ feature maps, demonstrating competitive performance scores in classification tasks compared to other types of feature maps, namely Y, Z-ZZ.
 The $U_{FM}(x_i)$ feature map applies controlled-NOT ($\mathrm{CNOT}$) entangling gates between neighboring qubits interleaved with single-qubit rotations, allowing for effective nonlinear mappings of classical features into the Hilbert space.

 We employ a layered trainable ansatz with reverse linear entangling, commonly used in variational algorithms for classification or chemistry applications.
-This ansatz, a heuristic trial wave function, is implemented in Qiskit as the \emph{RealAmplitudes} class.
+This ansatz, a heuristic trial wave function, is implemented in Qiskit as the \emph{RealAmplitudes} class \citep{vedavyasa2024classification}.
 The variational ansatz consists of $l_{A}$ alternating layers of Y-rotations and $\mathrm{CNOT}$ entangling gates.
-Chandrasekhar et al. \cite{chandrasekhar2025adapting} have demonstrated the efficiency of this ansatz combined with the ZZ feature map, motivating our choice of the same ansatz.
-We can see the structure of used ansatz in Fig. \ref{fig:circuit_ansatz}.
+Chandrasekhar et al. \citep{chandrasekhar2025adapting} have demonstrated the efficiency of this ansatz combined with the ZZ feature map, motivating our choice of the same ansatz.
+We can see the structure of used ansatz in Fig.~\ref{fig:circuit_ansatz}.